 Ten Arguments for Deleting Your Social Media Accounts Right Now

 Last up is a brand new book that was just released – Ten Arguments for Deleting Your Social Media Accounts Right Now.
-Most of the people reading this post will know that I quit Facebook so this topic has been on my mind a lot over the past year.
+Most of the people reading this post will know that I quit Facebook (update: and then Twitter) so this topic has been on my mind a lot over the past year.

 It’s different, but it’s very thought-provoking.
 (It also has language so just a disclaimer on that account.)
 Some of the arguments I find especially compelling as a Christian include: